-With websites, the main goal is to attract the correct traffic to your website by ranking highly on search engine results pages, like Google.
-Getting to the top of Google requires a lot of time and effort, especially without the use of Google Ads, and it won’t just happen overnight.
-Getting to the first few pages of Google search results is a fundamental requirement for businesses but getting on there is a challenge, because there isn’t a lot of spots.
+With websites, the main goal is to attract the correct traffic to your website.
+By ranking highly on search engine results pages, like Google.
+Getting to the top of Google requires a lot of time and effort, especially without the use of Google Ads.
+It won’t just happen overnight.
+Getting to the first few pages of Google search results is a fundamental requirement for businesses.
+Getting on there is a challenge because there isn’t a lot of spots.

-Search engine optimisation (SEO) is the key to ranking highly on Google, and it takes time to perfect your website SEO.
-It can take you anywhere from a few weeks, to months on end to climb to the top of Google ranking system, and even then, you need to maintain that spot.
+Search engine optimisation (SEO) is the key to ranking highly on Google.
+It takes time to perfect your website SEO.
+Taking you anywhere from a few weeks, to months on end to climb to the top of Google ranking system.
+Even then, you need to maintain that spot.

 Ranking high regionally is not as much of a challenge as trying to rank nationally.
-This is because there aren’t as many options to choose from, especially if you are targeting a certain city, town, or postcode as there is less competition to get to the top ranks in that area.
-If your part of a niche industry with few competitors, then you can rank higher much faster, even in a matter of a few weeks, but ranking highly nationally is always going to be a bit of a challenge.
+This is because there aren’t as many options to choose from.
+Especially if you are targeting a certain city, town, or postcode as there is less competition to get to the areas top ranks.
+If your part of a niche industry with few competitors, then you can rank higher much faster even in a matter of a few weeks.
+But ranking highly nationally is always going to be a bit of a challenge.

 Where should you start?

-Keyword research is possibly the most vital task when it comes to SEO as you need to find out what keywords people are using to search for the products and services you offer.
+Keyword research is possibly the most vital task when it comes to SEO.
+As you need to find out what keywords people are using to search for the products and services you offer.
 A good idea when starting out is to research what other websites that are in your sector are ranking for.
-This can be done by searching the keywords that your field use or even just searching a certain phrase and seeing if any relevant sites appear.
+This can be done by searching the keywords that your field use.
+Even just searching a certain phrase and seeing if any relevant sites appear.